Narmilan-A/Smart-Vegetation-Mapping-Workshop/Activity 1.3 - Manual Masking of Calibration Images with the Radiometric Panel.md

-# Manual Masking of Calibration Images with the Radiometric Panel
+# 🌞 Manual Masking for Reflectance Panel Calibration in Agisoft Metashape

-In some cases, panels may not be automatically detected (e.g., unsupported or non-MicaSense panels).
-When this occurs:
+This guide explains how to **manually mask reflectance panel images** in Agisoft Metashape for accurate **radiometric calibration** — especially useful when using sensors like MicaSense or Parrot Sequoia.

+---

+## 📌 Goal

+To **mask out everything except the white reflectance panel** in calibration images, ensuring Metashape uses only valid regions for reflectance correction.

+---

+## 🧰 Requirements

+- Agisoft Metashape (any version with radiometric calibration support)
+- A set of **calibration images** containing the reflectance panel
+- Known **reflectance values** for the panel (typically ~0.99 for white)
+- A multispectral or RGB sensor

+---

+## 🪜 Step-by-Step Instructions

-### 1. Create a Camera Group for Calibration Images
+### ✅ 1.
+Create a Camera Group for Calibration Images
 If the `Calibration images` folder is not automatically created:

-1. In the **Workspace** pane, select the images that contain the calibration panel.
+1. In the **Workspace** pane, select the images containing the calibration panel.
 2. Right-click on the selected images and choose:
    `Move Cameras > New Camera Group`
 3. Right-click on the newly created folder and rename it to: